DominicMarkNg/dominicng.github.io/docs/Linear Algebra/Intro.md

 ### No Solution Scenario

 A system of equations has no solution if the equations are parallel but not identical.
 In terms of the coefficients, this occurs if $ \frac{a_1}{a_2} = \frac{b_1}{b_2} $ but $ \frac{c_1}{c_2} \neq \frac{a_1}{a_2} $.

-### Conclusion

-Elimination is a powerful method for solving systems of linear equations, offering advantages in terms of efficiency and ease of manipulation.
-By understanding the conditions under which a system is linearly dependent or has no solution, we can also make more informed choices about how to approach solving these systems.

 ## Two Vectors Cannot Span 3-Dimensional Space